Do you know your marriage as well as you think?

 - Are you questioning your own worthiness and your right to have your own needs met in the marriage?

 - Are you spending the majority of your free time thinking about your relationship or alternatively when thoughts arise you find yourself trying to push them away?

 If one or more of these statements strikes a chord, then your marriage is currently in a phase of instability.
 You are certainly investing more to keep the equilibrium than you are in growing the relationship.

 The extent to which these situations are occurring will have a direct impact on how happy, healthy, safe and loving you find your relationship.
 It will, with no doubt, impact how you feel about yourself and mostly probably will have started to infiltrate other areas of your life.

 The good news is you can actually make a positive impact in your relationship, transform it into a happy, healthy, safe and loving space once more — and the even better news is you have already started making that shift, by allowing yourself time to honestly appraise your current relationship status you have opened yourself up to making bigger shifts.

 It takes the courage to be honest with yourself and the willingness to go inside and work on the relationship with yourself.

 In my work I help people make those shifts on a personal level, without the need to involve their partner, because once you have an honest view of the situation and you are ready to face the big “should I stay or should should I go?” question.
 That is your own personal journey of discovery and as such should be undertaken alone.

 To know more on how I work and how I can help you, contact me.
-Or to get working immediately, why not download my 5 step worksheet to help identify where you can begin to make changes?
+Or to get working immediately, why not download my 5 step workbbook - Be Your Unique Self- 5 Steps to Create Your Perfect Marriage.
 Click here.